phonedotcom/API-SDK-go/docs/QueuesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DeleteAccountQueue**
-> DeleteQueue DeleteAccountQueue($accountId, $queueId)
+> DeleteEntry DeleteAccountQueue($accountId, $queueId)

-Delete a queue
+Delete a queue.

-This service a queue from the account.
-For more information on queue properties, see Account Queues.
+Delete a queue.
+See Account Queues for more info on the properties.

 ### Parameters